-Computer Employees
+Computer Professionals

-The existing exemption for computer-related employees, a classification that may apply to some broadcast station employees, can apply to both salaried and hourly employees who otherwise qualify.
-As with the EAP exemptions, the p.
-5

-Final Rule increased the minimum salary level for exempt status for computer professionals paid on a salary basis.
+The existing exemption for computer-related employees, a classification that may apply to some broadcast station and media employees, can apply to both salaried and hourly employees who otherwise qualify.
+As with the EAP exemptions, the Final Rule increased the minimum salary needed for exempt status for computer professionals paid on a salary basis.
 It did not, however, affect the exemption test for computer professionals who are paid on an hourly basis.
-As a result, to qualify as exempt, computer professional employees must be employed as a computer systems analyst, computer programmer, software engineer or other similarly skilled employee in the computer field and must be paid either on a salary basis, in which case they must (as of January 1) receive a weekly salary of at least \$684 per week (\$35,568 annually), or on an hourly basis, provided they receive a minimum hourly wage of not less than \$27.63 an hour.
+As a result, to qualify as exempt, computer professional employees must be employed as a computer systems analyst, computer programmer, software engineer or other similarly skilled employee in the computer field and must be paid either (a) on a salary basis, in which case they must as of July 1, 2024 receive a weekly salary of at least \$844 per week (\$43,888 annually) and as of January 1, 2025, receive a weekly salary of at least \$1,128 per week (\$58,656 annually), or (b) on an hourly basis, provided they receive a minimum hourly wage of not less than \$27.63 an hour.
 To qualify for the exemption, the primary duty of such employees must consist of: